rocky-linux/documentation/en/rocky/8/admin_guide/12-network.md

 NETMASK=255.255.255.0
 ```

-* Do not use DHCP = static configuration
+* Here we are replacing "dhcp" with "none" which equals static configuration:

 ```
 BOOTPROTO=none